On the resilience of cellular networks: how can national roaming help?: Dutch cellular networks as a case study

 In this section, we first introduce the datasets and model parameters we use to simulate the considered cellular networks.
-Afterwards, in Section \ref{subsec:perf-current}, we provide an analysis of the current FDP and FSP performance of the Dutch cellular networks.
-We also derive insights on in which regions resilience should be improved and performance benefits that can be achieved by national roaming.
+Afterwards, we provide an analysis of the current state of the network in terms of FDP and FSP performance, and show characteristics of the three main operators in the Netherlands.